-Sub-partitioning with multiple levels is supported.
 You can do time->time, id->id, time->id and id->time.
 There is no set limit on the level of subpartitioning you can do, but be sensible and keep in mind performance considerations on managing many tables in a single inheritance set.
 Also, if the number of tables in a single partition set gets very high, you may have to adjust the max_locks_per_transaction postgresql.conf setting above the default of 64.
 Otherwise you may run into shared memory issues or even crash the cluster.
 If you have contention issues when run_maintenance() is called for general maintenance of all partition sets, you can set the automatic_maintenance column in the part_config table to false if you do not want that general call to manage your subpartition set.
-But you must then call run_maintenance() functions below for more information.
+But you must then call run_maintenance(parent_table) directly, and often enough, to have to future partitions made.
+If you're on PG11+, you can use the new run_maintenance_proc() procedure to cause less contention issues since it automatically commits after each partition set's maintenance.